kuiper2000/chaos_and_predictability/_sources/week3/week3.md

 ## The origins of the story

 Some of you might have heard of the story that Edward Lorenz (Ed hereafter) accidentally found "chaos" when he was dealing with the rounding error problem.
-Specifically, when he tried to save the simulation output for the next experiments (while he was taking a break for a cup of coffee), he unpurposefully truncated the data which leads a totally different simulated result at the end.
+Specifically, when he tried to save the simulation output for the next experiments (while he was taking a break for a cup of coffee), he unpurposefully truncated the data which led a totally different simulated result at the end.
 He then realized that for a non-linear chaotic system, even an infinite error in the initial state can ultimately lead to an unpredictable future i.e., the relation between aperiodicity and the loss of prediction skills.

-To better understand how the small initial error leads to an chaotic future, Ed needed a system, which is both chaotic but also simple enough for understanding (also see this [workshop](https://eapsweb.mit.edu/news/2018/celebration-two-pioneers-modern-meteorology)  in honor of Lorenz and Charney).
+To better understand how the small initial error led to an chaotic future, Ed needed a system, which was both chaotic but also simple enough for understanding (also see this [workshop](https://eapsweb.mit.edu/news/2018/celebration-two-pioneers-modern-meteorology)  in honor of Lorenz and Charney).
 At the very beginning, Ed was working on a set of equation with 12 variables mimicking the state-of-art forecast system

 ```{math}
 :label: eq16